Car Collector International

 Service interval

-Annual service by time or mileage (whichever first) at a Renault Sport / Clio V6 specialist; cambelt / water-pump service on the L7X V6 published at 72,000 miles / six years (Verify against specific service book — many independent specialists recommend a five-year interval on lightly-used cars).
+Annual service by time or mileage (whichever first) at a Renault Sport / Clio V6 specialist; cambelt / water-pump service on the L7X V6 published at 72,000 miles / six years (verify against the specific service book — many independent specialists recommend a five-year interval on lightly-used cars).

 Annual running cost